Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 ### What data is collected?
 1. Intentional user behavior: Specifically, when you view an item and close the item on your browser, for the specific apps your organization has approved.

-2. Contextual metadata related to the user behavior: Including the source application (e.g. ServiceNow, Azure DevOps), item ID, item type, and related details.
+2. Contextual metadata related to the user behavior: Including the source application, for example, ServiceNow, Azure DevOps, item ID, item type, and related details.

 The extension prioritizes data protection as a fundamental part of its compliance approach, using strong encryption and strict access controls to safeguard your information.

 ### Supported connectors

 The Microsoft 365 Copilot extension works together with Microsoft Copilot connectors.
 The extension can handle content from popular workplace tools, including Azure DevOps, Jira, Confluence, ServiceNow (covering tickets and knowledge base articles), Google Drive, GitHub, and Salesforce, all depending [on which connections your organization has enabled] (https://learn.microsoft.com/en-us/microsoftsearch/pre-built-connectors-overview).
-The list is continually expanding and will include all connectors. ```
+The list is continually expanding and will include all connectors.